RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 <https://forums.rocket.chat/c/gsoc/gsoc2019>

-If you have ideas and proposals that are not on our idea list, or if a mentor is not available, please email to:
+If you have ideas and proposals that are not on our ideas list, or if a mentor is not available, please email to:

    gsoc@rocket.chat